Islandora/documentation/docs/index.md

-# Overview
+# About

-[Islandora](https://islandora.ca) is an open-source framework that provides the necessary tools to turn a [Drupal](https://www.drupal.org) website into a fully-functional Digital Assets Management System.
+## This is Islandora

-## About
+[Islandora](https://islandora.ca) is an open-source framework that provides the necessary tools to use a [Drupal](https://www.drupal.org) website as a fully-functional Digital Assets Management System.

 Islandora: